 It’s only apples and oranges, right?

-Lately, we’ve been getting a lot of calls with questions regarding coverage for repairs to home appliances or home systems.
-Many people aren’t aware that their standard homeowners insurance policy does NOT cover the replacement cost or even repair of important systems in their home such as electrical, heating , cooling systems, kitchen appliances, hot water heaters or clothes washers and dryers due to wear and tear.
-To avoid confusion, disappointment or frustration, let’s compare the difference between home insurance and home warranties.
+Lately, we’ve been receiving a lot of calls with questions regarding coverage for repairs to home appliances or home systems.
+Many insureds are not aware that their traditional homeowners policy does NOT cover the replacement cost or even repair of important systems in their home such as electrical, HVAC, kitchen appliances, hot water heaters or washers and dryers due to wear and tear.
+To avoid confusion, disappointment or frustration, let’s briefly compare the difference between a standard home insurance policy and a home warranty.